Speakers

 Gabriela Deliu

-Profesoară de Fizică la Colegiul Naţional de Informatică "Grigore Moisil" Braşov.
+Profesoară MERITO de Fizică la Colegiul Naţional de Informatică "Grigore Moisil" Braşov

 Marişca Morari